What You Need to Know About Health Care Reform

 Fewer Limits on Your Coverage

 You do not have to worry that your health coverage will run out.
 Your health plan cannot limit what it spends on your covered benefits each year or in your lifetime.
-You may already be getting this benefit.
-If you haven't yet, the day the limits end depends on the date of your insurance policy.
-Starting in 2014, though, the rule applies to everyone.

 More Affordable Health Plans